Surface growth: 1. Absorption process

 First, the model tries to predict where an atom would land on a surface and its rate at particular environmental conditions, such as temperature and vapor pressure.
 In order to land on a surface, atoms have to overcome the so-called activation energy barrier.
 The frequency of passing through the activation barrier can by calculated by the Arrhenius equation:

-where A is thermal frequency of molecular vibration, k is Boltzmann constant.
+where A is the thermal frequency of molecular vibration, $E_{a}$ is the activation energy, k is the Boltzmann constant and T is the absolute temperature.

 2. Desorption process

 When atoms land on a surface, there are two possibilities.
 First, they would diffuse on the surface and find other atoms to make a cluster, which will be discussed below.
 Second, they could come off of the surface or so-called desorption process.
 The desorption is described exactly as in the absorption process, with the exception of a different activation energy barrier.

 For example, if all positions on the surface of the crystal are energy equivalent, the rate of growth can be calculated from Turnbull formula:

-where, ∆G = Ein – Eout, Aout, Ao out are frequencies to go in or out of crystal for any given molecule on the surface, h - height of the molecule in the growth direction, Co concentration of the molecules in direct distance from the surface.
+where $V_{c}$ is the rate of growth, ∆G = Ein – Eout, Aout, A0 out are frequencies to go in or out of crystal for any given molecule on the surface, h is the height of the molecule in the growth direction and C0 the concentration of the molecules in direct distance from the surface.

 3. Diffusion process on surface

 Diffusion process can also be calculated with Arrhenius equation:

-where, D is diffusion coefficient, Ed is diffusion activation energy.
+where D is the diffusion coefficient and Ed is diffusion activation energy.

 All three processes strongly depend on surface morphology at a certain time.
 For example, atoms tend to lend at the edges of a group of connected atoms, the so-called island, rather than on a flat surface, this reduces the total energy.
 When atoms diffuse and connect to an island, each atom tends to diffuse no further, because activation energy to detach itself out of the island is much higher.
 Moreover, if an atom landed on top of an island, it would not diffuse fast enough, and the atom would tend to move down the steps and enlarge it.